 Maternity, adoption and parental leave

 Graduate Students who wish to take maternity, adoption, or parental leave may register for inactive (full leave) or part-time (partial leave) status.
-Inactive status must be approved by the Associate Director for Professional Graduate Programs and the Associate Dean for Graduate Studies.
+Inactive status must be approved by the Associate Director of Graduate Studies and the Associate Dean of Graduate Studies.
 The choice of registration status depends primarily on the amount of time you expect to be able to devote to your academic program during the leave and must be made in consultation with the Associate Director.
 Where external agencies are involved (as with visa students or those holding external scholarships), you should consult these agencies before applying for part-time or inactive registration.
 If you are approved to register “inactive”, you pay no tuition fees; if you register part-time, you pay part-time tuition fees.
 During an inactive term, your degree time limits are extended appropriately.

 Full-time graduate students are eligible to receive a Bursary during a full or partial maternity or adoption leave, provided that they have been registered as full-time graduate students at UW for at least two academic terms prior to the start of the leave.
 Part-time graduate students are eligible to receive a Bursary during a full four-month maternity or adoption leave provided that they have been registered as full- or part-time graduate students at UW for at least two academic terms prior to the leave, and are receiving financial support (TA, preceptorship, scholarship, or bursary) during the academic term preceding the leave.